DigitalFlow/Pokemon-Team-Builder/README.md

 The tier list entries for Pokemon are gathered from Pokemon Showdown.
 As a gimmick, you can now also view the Pokedex entries for your team after getting the proposal.
 Just click on "More information" for doing so.

+You can select, whether you want to retrieve the usage statistics from Pokemon GL or from Smogon.
+Just click on the "Active Provider" button in the bottom bar, or via Menu "Choose Provider".

+There is now also an option for exporting the proposed team to Pokemon Showdown.
+Click on Export, Choose Export to Showdown and just click copy.
+Note that this feature will only work properly at this point of time, if your active provider is set to "SmogonStatManager".

 ## So how does it look like?
 This is an example team created by the tool, where the preselection only included Blastoise.